 Maybe you’ve locked in one of Icelandair’s (the flag airline carrier) famous free stopovers in Iceland between mainland Europe and North America.
 Perhaps you’ve used all your holiday up for the year and want a spontaneous getaway without committing to a full week.

 Well, if you want to get a feel for the Nordic Island nation, a short-term trip is ideal.
 With the right tours, you can pack a lot of awesome activities into a few days.
+Or you can rent a car in Reykjavik and go on a self-drive tour.
 Here are some ideas for places to put on your itinerary in a short Iceland adventure.

 We recommend doing this either on arrival or departure day when there isn’t time to commit to a road trip.
 Just walking around the capital’s downtown area and checking out the local architecture and street art is a fun activity.